(Modern Survival.org) – What is the Leading Cause of Death in Men?

 Know the Symptoms

 In a previous article, we covered the symptoms of heart attacks in men, which can be viewed here.
-However, heart attacks are not the only condition that fall under heart disease.
+However, heart attacks are not the only condition that falls under heart disease.
 Here are symptoms of other heart conditions that are considered heart disease:

 - Arrhythmia.
 A common condition that occurs when electrical impulses within the heart are firing incorrectly.
 Symptoms include fluttering or pain in the chest, dizziness, and fainting.

 - Heart failure.
-This occurs when the heart isn’t able to pump blood as it’s supposed to and is often the byproduct of another issue such as CAD or high blood pressure.
+This occurs when the heart isn’t able to pump blood as it’s supposed to and is often the byproduct of another issue, such as CAD or high blood pressure.
 The symptoms of heart failure are fatigue, shortness of breath, and swelling in the extremities and/or neck veins.

 - Atherosclerosis.
 This common issue occurs due to the hardening of arteries as plaque builds up within them.
 Generally, there are no symptoms of atherosclerosis until an artery becomes clogged or narrow.
 When present in the heart (atherosclerosis can occur in any artery in the body), it can produce chest pain or angina (pressure).